See some of Italy’s best ancient Roman ruins and its modern capital. Find out about taking the train from Naples to Rome.

 Direct Trains from Naples to Rome

-The AV and Italo trains offer direct service from Naples to Rome, and most of these trains don’t even stop along the way.
-There are some routes for which a change is required, though these tend to take from 2.5 to 4 hours so are easily avoided.
-Still, it’s important to pay attention to the details when you’re booking so you make sure you’re on a direct train.
+The AV and Italo trains offer direct service from Naples to Rome, and most of this trains do not make stops along the way.
+There are some routes that require a transfer of trains, but these are to be avoided considering they can take 2.5 to 4 hours.
+It is important to pay attention to the details when you’re booking so you make sure to get a direct train.

 Amenities on Trains from Naples to Rome